 PRESIDENT: MARY RASKIN

 Mary Raskin Mary is an Independent Member from Portland, Oregon who fully embraced Humanistic Judaism in 2006.
-Mary has served on the SHJ Board since 2014 and was instrumental on the SHJ’s at 50 initiative.
-Mary was certified as a Madrikha in 2008 and is currently enrolled in the rabbinic program.
+Mary has served on the SHJ Board since 2014 and was instrumental in planning SHJ’s at 50 initiative.
+Mary was certified as a Madrikha in 2014 and is currently enrolled in the rabbinic program.
 She recently completed a MA in Jewish Studies from the Spertus Institute in Chicago.